Nihalrt/Data-Model-Checker/README.md

 **Function: `confirmSuperkey(attributes)`**

-In relational database management, a superkey is a set of one or more attributes (columns) in a database table that can uniquely identify a tuple (row) in that table.
+In a relational database management system, a superkey is a set of one or more attributes (columns) in a database table that can uniquely identify a tuple (row) in that table.
 This function checks if the provided attributes form a superkey for a table.

 - **Parameters:**
   - `attributes`: An instance of the `Attributes` class containing the table name and a list of attributes to be checked for being a superkey.